SiphonSquirrel/steve/README.md

 	"score" : { "action" : "state_inc", "var" : "points" }

 This action (triggered by "score") increases the player state 'points' by 1.
+Optionally, a `val` may be specified to control the amount the state is incremented.
+For example:

+	"score" : { "action" : "state_inc", "var" : "points", "val" : 100 }

 ### Action Type: state_dec